StasF1/intakePipe/README.md

 # CFD or OpenFOAM part

 Directory `calculation/` has got three different versions of the geometry.
-To start compilation in any version run a *solveProject.sh* script (in the script you can change initial and finite strokes).
+In the *intakePipeDict.sh* you can set some settings of compilation (initial and finite strokes or calculation step).
+To start compilation run a *solveProject.sh* script in the `version#` .
 Every folder version has got a `0/` folder in which the normal OpenFOAM folders archived ( `case/` , `geometry/` , `mesh/` ) and the `STLs/` , where *.stl* files located.

-The script *solveProject.sh* copies the `0/` directory, moves the valve for the new stroke, generates the mesh and solves the case for that stroke with 1 mm step.
-Every stroke will have its case folder `CFDOpenFOAM/<stroke>/`.
+The script *solveProject.sh* copies the `0/` directory, moves the valve for the new stroke, generates the mesh and solves the case for that stroke with step.
+Every stroke will have its case folder `calculation/version#/<stroke>/`.

 **Before run** the script open ParaView and load the state *caseState.pvsm* from `version#/0/case/` with ''`Load State...`''.
 Select *Swirl number* filter and change path to the *swirlNumberFilter.py* (the path **must** be **full**!), which is placed in `postProcess/` directoty.
 Save *caseState.pvsm* replacing the original one with the ''`Save State...`''.